3.5. Library Maintenance

 It's possible to 'zoom-in' on the waveform in various ways by clicking the Amplitude and Time buttons.
 By default, the waveform is displayed fully 'zoomed-out', thus showing the entire length of the audio cut.
 The GoTo buttons can be used to jump directly to the current play out cursor position, start or end of the waveform.

-Audio can be played one of two ways: either by clicking on the waveform to indicate where play out should start and then clicking the left-hand Play button, causing play out to start from the selected position, or by clicking the right-hand Play button, which will cause play out to start from the Start Marker (just as it would in RDAirPlay).
-Clicking the Pause button while playing will cause audio to stop and the play out cursor (a thin vertical black line in the waveform area) to freeze at its current position, while pressing the Stop button will stop the audio while resetting the play out cursor to the position it was in when Play was started.
-Clicking the Loop button will cause the audio to play out continuously, looping from end back to start, until either the Stop, Pause, Save or Cancel buttons are clicked.
+Audio can be played one of two ways: either by clicking on the waveform to indicate where play out should start and then clicking the left-hand Play button, causing play out to start from the selected position, or by clicking the center Play button, which will cause play out to start from the currently selected start marker.
+Clicking the Loop button will cause the audio to play out continuously, looping from end back to start, until either the Stop, Save or Cancel buttons are clicked.

 3.5.2.
 Copying and Pasting Audio from Cut to Cut